WojciechGladalski/Vue-Quiz/README.md

 Quiz written with Vue framework, using conncection to opentdb API.
 Questions configuration: category - history, level - hard.

+## Heroku deployment
+This app has been deployed to https://vue-history-quiz.herokuapp.com/

 ## Project setup
 ```
 npm install